Principal Investigator Grant Manual

 Changes in a project's approved budget must be coordinated with ORSP and may also, in many cases, require prior approval by the sponsor.
 Certain governmental funding sources are particularly restrictive regarding budget changes.

 The Institutional Review Board (IRB) is charged with protecting the rights of human subjects who participate in research on or through this campus.
 This includes research conducted by all CSUEB faculty, staff and student investigators, and also research by investigators from other institutions or agencies who are working in conjunction with CSUEB in any capacity.
 The IRB is responsible for ensuring that human subjects are informed about and protected from any unnecessary risks that may be associated with participating in research.
-More information is available on the ORSP IRB website.b.
-Animal Research
+More information is available on the ORSP IRB website.

 The Institutional Animal Care and Use Committee (IACUC) promotes and ensures the humane and ethical treatment of animals used in teaching and research.
-More information is available on the ORSP IACUC website.c.
-Drones and Unmanned Aircraft Systems
+More information is available on the ORSP IACUC website.

 All faculty, staff, and students who wish to operate a UAS/UAV (drone) on campus must work with Office of Research and Sponsored Programs (ORSP) to ensure appropriate legal use.
 Unauthorized drone flights on campuses are a violation of federal law.
-More information is available in the CSUEB Guidance on Drone Use.d.
-Scientific Misconduct
+More information is available in the CSUEB Guidance on Drone Use.

 Fabrication, falsification, plagiarism, or other practices that seriously deviate from those that are commonly accepted within the scientific community for proposing, conducting, or reporting research are considered misconduct.
 See the guidance document on Allegations of Misconduct in Scientific Research.

-CSUEB requires training and oversight in ethical conduct of research to all undergraduates, graduate students and postdoctoral researchers who are supported by the National Science Foundation (NSF).
-More information is available in the guidance document on the Responsible Conduct of Research Policy and other resources are available in the ORSP Policy Library.
+CSUEB requires training and oversight in the ethical conduct of research for all undergraduate students, graduate students and postdoctoral researchers who are supported by grants from the NSF, NIH, and USDA-NIFA.
+The Responsible Conduct of Research Policy and other resources are available in the ORSP Policy Library.